lana-20/adb-commands/README.md

 ✰ <code>adb shell monkey -p <package_name> -v 500</code> - Performs 500 random interactions on the given app.
 [Monkey](https://developer.android.com/studio/test/monkey) is a program that runs on your emulator or device and generates pseudo-random streams of user events such as clicks, touches, or gestures, as well as a number of system-level events.
 The tool is useful for [stress/interruption](https://github.com/lana-20/interruption-interference-testing) testing.

+  - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turn the mobile and WiFi service networks on and off.
+For example:

+            adb shell svc data enable
+            adb shell svc data disable
+            adb shell svc wifi enable
+            adb shell svc wifi disable

+      In the context of interrupt testing, I can also mimick a call on an emulator:

+            adb shell am start -a android.intent.action.CALL

 - For example, send 1000 random clicks and touches to the app: